sourcegraph/cody/CONTRIBUTING.md

 Debug or Run, and it will `pnpm build` your repo before spawning the agent.

 Note that for Option 1 (Cody spawns Agent), the Before Task is added to the run configuration on the java side.
-For IntelliJ spawning the AGent, the Before Task is added to the run configuration on the TypeScript side.
+For IntelliJ spawning the Agent, the Before Task is added to the run configuration on the TypeScript side.

 ### Setup